mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 Erlang and requires the users to design their applications around it.
 You can read more about this approach in the `Erlang documentation`_ (section 10.9 and 10.10), Akka follows it closely.

+Another angle on this issue is that by providing only basic guarantees those use cases which do not need stricter guarantees do not pay the cost of their implementation; it is always possible to add stricter guarantees on top of basic ones, but it is not possible to retro-actively remove guarantees in order to gain more performance.

 Discussion: Message Ordering
 ----------------------------